snippetsBySam/qbitgluetunportsync/README.md

 Key features
 - Supports all of Gluetun's authentication methods (Apikey, basic and none)
 - Periodically reads the forwarded port from Gluetun.
-- Updates qBittorrent's listening port automatically (via qBittorrent Web API).
+- Updates qBittorrent's listening port automatically (via qBittorrent Web UI).
 - Runs in Docker alongside Gluetun and qBittorrent.

 ---